project-codeflare/rayvens/README.md

 operator and configured with the proper RBAC rules.
 See [below](#ray-cluster-setup) for details.

-At this time, operator mode requires the Ray code to also run inside the same Kubernetes cluster.
-Operator mode also for now requires the Camel-K client to be deployed to the Ray nodes (but Java or Maven are not required).
+At this time, the operator mode requires the Ray code to also run inside the same Kubernetes cluster and requires the Camel-K client to be deployed to the Ray nodes.
 We intend to lift these restrictions shortly.

+Installing and using the Camel-K operator to deploy sources and sinks does not require Java or Maven.

 ## Dynamic Dependencies